schivers/source-of-truth/README.md

 ## Push Config
-Netbox is configured to generate a weebhook post when there is a change in Netbox to the 'interface' page.
+Netbox is configured to generate a webhook post when there is a change in Netbox to the 'interface' page.
 A trigger filter ensures that the webhook is triggered only if an interface is configured as an access port.
 This stops an unplink (trunk) from being reconfigured but the downside is that it cannot currently be used for AccessPoint ports.
 I may develop this further to allow this as the port mode in Netbox does distinguish between the 'tagged (all)' used for uplinks in my config and the 'tagged' for AccessPoints.
 A webhook server (listener) is running on the same bare metal server as Netbox docker and uses some scripting to push the config via Netmiko, Napalm and Nornir to the device.